 Further research from the same group showed that 67% of employees feel they are not paid fairly.
+Many of these people are mistake though.
 The honest truth is that most employees are usually paid fairly, but everyone believes they are worth more.
 It is the same when drivers rate their own driving ability, 76% think they are above average which is a statistical impossibility.
 76% of people can not be above average, but everyone thinks they are.

 Transparency is key